 After manual or automated cleaning, dry the instrument with a soft, lint-free cloth or blow the instrument dry with micro-filtered, pressurized, medical grade air.
-When blowing dry with pressurized air, ensure secure grip on the instrument to avoid damage from air pressure.
+When blowing dry with pressurized air, ensure secure grip on instrument to avoid damage to instrument from air pressure.
+If micro-filtered pressurized medical grade air is not available, the instrument should have a minimum of 60cc air pushed through the tip.
+Repeat air flush three times.